|Justice Clarence Thomas Weighs In|

 Northerners seek to absolve themselves of responsibility for their own sins by holding aloft an outdated and inaccurate caricature of a socially stunted South.As I've been saying for years.
 And, from all places, the Washington Post.

-Which is why the morality play currently being displayed on many Civil War history blogs is so transparent - and fraudulent.
+Which is why the morality play currently being displayed on many Civil War history blogs is so transparent.
 It's activism and agitating, but it's not history.
 And, of course, this whole issue goes much deeper than the current debate over Confederate images and icons.
 While readers may get tired of me saying it, Confederate icons are just the low-hanging fruit.
 The "moral hand-wringing" in American history studies is systemic.

 As National Review's commentary about the reaction to Professor Gordon S. Wood's previously published perspective on the current state of American historiography so accurately points out: